cynico/space-race-game/README.md

 * Make sure to download FreeType library and place it under vendor; the path should be: vendor/freetype (with not versioning in the name).
 Make sure to download latest version.
 The download link is: https://sourceforge.net/projects/freetype/

+* Sound is only running on Linux, but it should be fairly straightforward to make it work on Windows, by replacing the libraries and reviewing the linking options in CMakeLists